dchenk/dynamic-tabs/README.md

 ```
 There needs to be a wrapping element with a `dynamic-tabs` class; an element as shown with classes `dynamic-tab-arrow arrow-left`; a wrapper of the tabs with class `dynamic-tabs-list` containing direct children each with the class `dynamic-tab`; and after (and outside) that a `<div class="dynamic-tabs-indicator"><div class="dt-indicator-bar"></div></div>` element; and then outside of that an element as shown with the classes `dynamic-tab-arrow arrow-right`.

+Currently, if you're using this exact HTML markup, you need to also include `<link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">` in the document head.
+In the next big release the left and right arrow icons will be inserted automatically, so this dependency won't be needed.

 To register the container of the tabs (here it is the div with `id="section-tabs"`), create the tabs object using the `new` keyword: `const myTabs = new DynamicTabs(container-ID)`.

 Create any number of tab elements inside `dynamic-tabs-list` and make sure each tab has the class `dynamic-tab`.
 If you'll be initializing them by providing an array of IDs to the `DynamicTabs` constructor function, then each of the tabs will need an ID.
 Each tab needs to be registered.